 Lisa is a recovery advocate, writer, speaker, podcast host, and lawyer.
 Prior to beginning her more than 20-year legal administration career, Lisa practiced law in the Corporate Finance group of a leading international firm.
-She most recently served for more than five years as the Deputy Executive Director of Patterson Belknap Webb & Tyler LLP, a 200-lawyer New York City firm.
+She most recently served for more than five years as the Deputy Executive Director of a leading New York City firm.

 Lisa is the author of Girl Walks Out of a Bar, her award-winning memoir of high-functioning addiction and recovery in the world of New York City corporate law.
 She also co-hosts the podcast, Recovery Rocks, an inclusive discussion of issues affecting people in all kinds of recovery.